7 Reasons Hypnosis Works When Willpower Does Not

 - Sleep Better, Naturally

-You’ve probably seen hypnosis done in movies or stage shows, but real, clinical hypnotherapy is something entirely different.
-Backed by neuroscience and decades of research, hypnosis is a powerful way to work directly with your subconscious mind and create lasting change.
+You have probably seen hypnosis done in movies or stage shows, but real, clinical hypnotherapy is something entirely different.
+Backed by neuroscience and decades of research, it is a powerful way to work directly with your subconscious mind and create lasting change.

-Whether you’re dealing with anxiety, struggling to sleep, or trying to quit a bad habit–like smoking–these science-backed benefits of hypnosis might just surprise you.
+Whether you are dealing with anxiety, struggling to sleep, or trying to quit a bad habit–like smoking–these science-backed benefits of hypnosis might just surprise you.

-1. Change How Your Brain Responds to Stress
+1. How Hypnosis Changes Your Brain Response to Stress

-A study from Stanford University found that during hypnosis, brain regions tied to emotional regulation and focus actually shift activity.
+A study from Stanford University found that during a session, brain regions tied to emotional regulation and focus actually shift activity.
 This helps your brain “recode” stress patterns, leading to reduced anxiety, improved attention, and a calm, relaxed state.
-In short, hypnosis helps regulate your nervous system and lowers stress in ways that meditation alone might not reach.
+In short, this work helps regulate your nervous system and lowers stress in ways that meditation alone might not reach.

-If you’re thinking of trying hypnosis, here’s how to Prepare for Your First Session→
+If you are thinking of trying hypnosis, here is how to Prepare for Your First Session→

 Ongoing stress?
 See how we help with Stress Relief→

 Ready to break free from cigarettes?
-A University of Iowa meta-analysis found hypnosis to be more effective at helping quit smoking than nicotine patches or gum.
+A University of Iowa meta-analysis found this work to be more effective at helping quit smoking than nicotine patches or gum.

 Many clients report feeling little to no cravings after just a few sessions of smoking cessation hypnosis, with no harsh side effects or medications.

 Struggling with cravings after you quit?
-Here’s the Surprising Sugar-Nicotine Reason→
+Here is the Surprising Sugar-Nicotine Reason→

 Ready to stop for good?
 Explore our Quit Smoking Hypnosis→